-Field: Africa; Advisor: Mann
+Field: Africa; Advisor: Mann; Year: 2013

-Prior to beginning her PhD at Columbia, Devon worked for 3.5 years in Bamako, Mali as the Programs Director for the Mali Health Organizing Project, a non-profit organization which promotes community engagement in health and access to primary care.
+Prior to beginning her PhD at Columbia, Devon worked for close to 4 years in Bamako, Mali as the Programs Director for the Mali Health Organizing Project, a non-profit organization which promotes community engagement in health and access to primary care.
 Devon also pursued a Fulbright at the University of Maroua (Cameroon), researching anti-colonial political activism in northern Cameroon, leading to her Master’s thesis on the political ramifications of lower-class interracial relationships in 1950s northern Cameroon.
 Devon received her bachelor’s degree in History from Wesleyan University in 2008, where her senior honors thesis explored the intersection of local ethnic relations and national political changes in northern Cameroon.